raspberrypilearning/fruit-salad/en/step_6.md

 At the moment each piece of fruit faces in the same direction which  will limit the design you create with your fruit salad.
 To improve your app, you will add a rotate button which you can click to rotate your ingredient before stamping it.

 --- task ---
-Create a **Rotate** sprite button by selecting Button3 one final time,  moving it to the menu within the Stage area and titling it **Rotate** sprite.
+Create a **Rotate** sprite button by selecting Button3 one final time.

+Drag the new button to below the grow and shrink buttons in the menu.

+Rename it **Rotate** sprite.

 --- /task ---